yixiaosz/yixiaosz-study-notes/tools/probability-statistics/probability-statistics.md

 - E[X], the average value in the long run.
 - **Expected value always add**, whenever they’re dependent or not.
   - E[X + Y] = E[X] + E[Y], for any random variables.
+- **Linearity of Expectation**
-- **Linearity of Expectation**: Even though X and Y are completely dependent, when we break apart the math and regroup it, the dependencies automatically washed out.
+  - No matter if X and Y are dependent, when we break apart the math and regroup it, the dependencies automatically washed out.
 We end up with the original marginal probabilities.
+  - Example 1: Food delivery charges \$1 per mile traveled and distance varies uniformly between 1~5 miles.
+Let X = total charge of a random delivery.
+    - If each delivery are independent: E[20 deliveries] = 20 x E[1 delivery] = 20 x \$1x(1+5)/2 = \$60
+    - If each delivery are dependent (like a short one will follow a long one): E[20 deliveries] still = $60.